anna-dor-plumsail/documents-docs/source/document-generation/xlsx/charts.rst

 We also add :code:`{{title}}` and :code:`{{description}}` tags to the top of the page to let the engine know that we want to render corresponding properties.

-To crate a chart we select our table, navigate to the **Insert** tab in the top ribbon and choose a 3-D pie chart:
+To create a chart we select our table, navigate to the **Insert** tab in the top ribbon and choose a 3-D pie chart:

 .. image:: ../../_static/img/document-generation/3-D-pie-chart.png
     :alt: Adding 3-D pie chart template